Super-resolution microscopy: Photon tunneling microscopy (PTM)

+Photon tunneling microscopy (PTM) is a form of near-field scanning optical microscopy (NSOM) that exploits the phenomenon of photon tunneling to surpass the diffraction limit.
+PTM involves the use of a sharp optical fiber tip positioned extremely close to the sample surface, typically within a few nanometers.
+When light is directed through the fiber tip, evanescent waves can tunnel through the gap and interact with the sample, allowing sub-wavelength resolution imaging.

+PTM benefits from high spatial resolution due to its sensitivity to the evanescent field at the sample surface.
+The resolution is mainly determined by the tip geometry and its distance from the sample rather than the wavelength of light.
+The technique has been applied to biological and solid-state samples, offering insights into surface morphology and optical properties at the nanoscale.

 Local enhancement / ANSOM / optical nano-antennas

+Apertureless near-field scanning optical microscopy (ANSOM), also known as scattering-type scanning near-field optical microscopy (s-SNOM), achieves super-resolution imaging through the local enhancement of the optical field near a sharp tip, often made of metal.
+In ANSOM, a metallic or dielectric probe interacts with incident light, creating a confined and enhanced electromagnetic field at the apex of the tip due to localized surface plasmon resonance.

+Optical nano-antennas can further improve resolution by acting as resonators that concentrate light into nanoscale volumes, enhancing local field strength and sensitivity.
+These nano-antennas are engineered to resonate at specific optical frequencies and are used both in illumination and detection modes to achieve spatial resolutions well below the diffraction limit.

 Near-field optical random mapping (NORM) microscopy

 Near-field optical random mapping (NORM) microscopy is a method of optical near-field acquisition by a far-field microscope through the observation of nanoparticles' Brownian motion in an immersion liquid.

-NORM utilizes object surface scanning by stochastically moving nanoparticles.
+NORM uses object surface scanning by stochastically moving nanoparticles.
 Through the microscope, nanoparticles look like symmetric round spots.
 The spot width is equivalent to the point spread function (~ 250 nm) and is defined by the microscope resolution.
 Lateral coordinates of the given particle can be evaluated with a precision much higher than the resolution of the microscope.
 By collecting the information from many frames one can map out the near field intensity distribution across the whole field of view of the microscope.
 In comparison with NSOM and ANSOM this method does not require any special equipment for tip positioning and has a large field of view and a depth of focus.
 Due to the large number of scanning "sensors" one can achieve image acquisition in a shorter time.